 To link from Employee Self Service, go to the ORCID tab and select “Connect your ORCID Id”.
 Make sure you check the box that says “Allow this permission until I revoke it.”

 To link from Symplectic, go to “Add ORCID”, select “Re-connect your ORCID ID”, enter your username and password, and select “Allow this permission until I revoke it”.

 Symplectic will treat your ORCID account as a source of publications data, and the presence of an ORCID identifier will lead to improved auto-claiming of publications for you.
-However, you should continue to manually add details of all newly accepted outputs to Symplectic to meet University and HEFCE open access requirements.
+However, you should continue to manually add details of all newly accepted outputs to Symplectic to meet REF open access requirements.